volodymyrhudyma/blog/content/blog/2020-06-11-add-redux-with-typescript-to-your-react-applicaton-june-2020.md

 ## Summary

+In this article we've covered the simplest Redux + Typescript configuration for the React application.

+I hope you this guide was useful for you.

+See you in the next articles!

-The code is available on the [github repository](https://github.com/volodymyrhudyma/react-redux-typescript-app).
+**P.S.** The code is available on the [github repository](https://github.com/volodymyrhudyma/react-redux-typescript-app).